jamesheald/COIN/README.md

 ```
 [S,w] = obj.run_COIN;
 ```
 This uses a default set of parameters stored in the properties of the object.
-The adaptation and state feedback are contained in a data structure in S. To plot them:
+The adaptation and state feedback are contained in a cell in S. To plot them:
 ```
 plot(S{1}.y,'m.')
 hold on
 plot(S{1}.yHat,'c')
 legend('state feedback','adaptation')
 ```
 The state feedback is the perturbation plus random observation noise.
 In general, the actual observation noise that a participant perceives is unknown to us.
 The R property can be used to perform multiple runs of the simulation&mdash;each conditioned on a different random sequence of observation noise.
-For example, to perform 2 runs, call
+For example, to perform 2 runs:
 ```
 obj.R = 2;
 [S,w] = obj.run_COIN;